karthikziffer/karthikziffer.github.io/_posts/2026-06-06-prompt-evolution.md

 Second result is to check what is the distribution of the prompts into proposed framework components.

-The image shows histograms representing the frequency of prompts categorized by their roles, tasks, responsibilities, actions, and rules or constraints.
-The plots provide a visual overview of how well the current framework can represent various types of prompts.
+The image shows histograms representing the frequency of roles, tasks, responsibilities, actions, and rules or constraints in the prompt sample.
+This conveys that most of the prompts can be represented by the framework components (roles, tasks, responsibilities, actions, and rules or constraints).

+It also shows the frequency of graph nodes and graph edges in Neo4j and the graph complexity is the combination of both graph node and edge.

 ![](/assets/images/all_metrics_histograms.png)